Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 Notes

-Other beautiful garden path ideas to make
+Other easy garden walkway ideas to make:

 A super-easy two-pallet walkway